Divorce FAQs

 North Carolina has an equitable distribution model for property division.
 This does not mean that both sides will get a 50% share.
 Each side will get a fair share of the estate based on the length of the marriage, contributions and several other factors.

-Can I change my name back to my maiden name as part of the divorce?
+Can I change my name back to my maiden name during the divorce?

 You may change your name post-divorce and make it part of the divorce decree.
 It is a procedural addition to the divorce paperwork.